-Figure 7b shows the SPN1-TBM $DHI{2.5}$ differences at Winster as a function of the aureole energy.
-The Fig. shows that the DHI underestimation by SPN1 increases with solar aureole energy, with a mean relationship close to $-1 \, \mathrm{W \, m}^{-2}$ for each $1 \, \mathrm{W \, m}^{-2}$ of aureole energy
+Figure 7b shows the SPN1-TBM DHI{2.5} differences at Winster as a function of the aureole energy.
+It shows that the DHI underestimation by SPN1 increases with solar aureole energy, with a mean relationship close to -1 W m^{-2} for each 1 W m^{-2} of aureole energy.

-Table 7 compares the resulting DHI linear regression slope (after calibrating for the GHI slope, as in Table 4) and standard deviation values (analogue to the ones for Fig. 2) when using DHI ${2.5}$ and DHI ${6.5}$ over the whole measurement period at Winster.
-The slope is much closer to 1 and the standard deviation is reduced by 12 % for the 6.5° shading disk, showing that a large part of the differences observed with the DHI and hence also DNI from the SPN1 compared to TBM is explained by the different opening angles of the two types of instruments.
+Table 7 compares the resulting DHI linear regression slope (after calibrating for the GHI slope, as in Table 4) and standard deviation values (analogous to the ones for Fig. 2) when using DHI{2.5} and DHI{6.5} over the whole measurement period at Winster.
+The slope is much closer to 1 and the standard deviation is reduced by 12 % for the 6.5° shading disc, showing that a large part of the differences observed with the DHI and hence also DNI from the SPN1 compared to TBM is explained by the different opening angles of the two types of instruments.

-Sky sampling, effective aperture change and aureole effects
+5.2.3 Sky sampling, effective aperture change and aureole effects

-As mentioned in the previous section, the effective aperture for SPN1 changes with the relative position of the sun with respect to SPN1 shadowmask.
-This is due to its intrinsic design that, for example, leads to larger aperture angles when the detector with the lowest of the seven readings is just behind one "leg" of the shadowmask, which happens, for SZA > 20°, with a 60° of azimuth periodicity (see Fig. 1).
+As mentioned in the previous section, the effective aperture for SPN1 changes with the relative position of the sun with respect to SPN1 shadow mask.
+This is due to its intrinsic design that, for example, leads to larger aperture angles when the detector with the lowest of the seven readings is just behind one "leg" of the shadow mask, which happens, for SZA > 20° , with 60° of azimuth periodicity (see Fig. 1).
 This effect can be easily observed for measurements at mid-latitude sites with the DHI differences plotted against the SAA, as shown in Fig. 8 using the data from Winster, Palaiseau, Payerne and Golden.